Image

 How soon can I apply for a GDL/law conversion course?

-Applications for the 2022 GDL/law conversion courses opened 4 October 2021.
+Applications for each academic year open will on or around 1 October for the following September intake.
 You can apply if you are in your final year of your degree or if you already have your degree.

 Where can I study a GDL/law conversion course?